Jesse James: Early life

 Jesse Woodson James was born on September 5, 1847, in Clay County, Missouri, near the site of present-day Kearney.
-This area of Missouri was largely settled by people from the Upper South, especially Kentucky and Tennessee, and became known as Little Dixie for this reason.
+This area of Missouri was largely settled by people from the Upper South, especially Kentucky and Tennessee, and became known as "Little Dixie" for this reason.
 James had two full siblings: his elder brother, Alexander Franklin "Frank" James, and a younger sister, Susan Lavenia James.
 He was of English and Scottish descent.
+Through his great-great-grandmother, Rachel Dorsey, James was a descendant of Edward I Longshanks.
 His father, Robert S. James, farmed commercial hemp in Kentucky and was a Baptist minister before coming to Missouri.
-After he married, he migrated to Bradford, Missouri and helped found William Jewell College in Liberty, Missouri.
+After he married, he migrated to Bradford, Missouri, and helped found William Jewell College in the city of Liberty.
 He held six slaves and more than 100 acre of farmland.

-Robert traveled to California during the Gold Rush to minister to those searching for gold; he died there when James was three years old.
-After Robert's death, his widow Zerelda remarried twice, first to Benjamin Simms in 1852 and then in 1855 to Dr. Reuben Samuel, who moved into the James family home.
-Jesse's mother and Samuel had four children together: Sarah Louisa, John Thomas, Fannie Quantrell, and Archie Peyton Samuel.
+James' father traveled to California during the Gold Rush to minister to those searching for gold; he died there when James was three years old.
+After his death, his widow Zerelda remarried twice, first to Benjamin Simms in 1852 and then in 1855 to Dr. Reuben Samuel, who moved into the James family home.
+Jesse's mother and Samuel had four children together: Sarah Louisa, John Thomas, Fannie Quantrell and Archie Peyton Samuel.
 Zerelda and Samuel acquired a total of seven slaves, who served mainly as farmhands in tobacco cultivation.

 Historical context

 The approach of the American Civil War loomed large in the James–Samuel household.
 Missouri was a border state, sharing characteristics of both North and South, but 75% of the population was from the South or other border states.
 Clay County in particular was strongly influenced by the Southern culture of its rural pioneer families.
 Farmers raised the same crops and livestock as in the areas from which they had migrated.
 They brought slaves with them and purchased more according to their needs.
-The county counted more slaveholders and more slaves than most other regions of the state; in Missouri as a whole, slaves accounted for only 10 percent of the population, but in Clay County, they constituted 25 percent.
-Aside from slavery, the culture of Little Dixie was Southern in other ways as well.
-This influenced how the population acted during and for a period of time after the war.
+The county counted more slaveholders and more slaves than most other regions of the state; in Missouri as a whole, slaves accounted for only ten percent of the population, but in Clay County, they constituted twenty-five percent.
+Aside from slavery, the culture of Little Dixie was Southern in other ways as well, influencing how the population acted during and for a period of time after the war.

 After the passage of the Kansas–Nebraska Act in 1854, Clay County became the scene of great turmoil as the question of whether slavery would be expanded into the neighboring Kansas Territory bred tension and hostility.
 Many people from Missouri migrated to Kansas to try to influence its future.
-Much of the dramatic build-up to the Civil War centered on the violence that erupted on the Kansas–Missouri border between pro- and anti-slavery militias.
+Much of the dramatic build-up to the war centered on the violence that erupted on the Kansas–Missouri border between pro- and anti-slavery militias.